 Definitely some summery vibes here: the rhythm has the power to make me dance every single time.
-I have been listening to it no stop, especially during my workouts.
+I have been listening to it non stop, especially during my workouts.

-It's no surprise there's Dua Lipa, one of my favourite singer of the moment.
-She never fail to deliver a great song!
+It's no surprise there's Dua Lipa, one of my favourite singers at the moment.
+She never fails to deliver great songs!
 Click on the image to listen